Spartronics4915/Dashboard/BuildDriverStation.md

  * Install Python.
 The Dashboard uses pynetworktables and pynetworktables2js, both of which have problems with Python>3.8.x.
 So we'll install the latest 3.8 binary release - 3.8.10 [https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe Python 3.8.10].
 Run the installer, and select 'Customize installation'.
    * Make sure that all the optional features (including 'for all users') are checked.
-   * On the next screen, check 'Install for all users'.
+   * On the next screen, check 'Install for all users' and 'Add to PATH environment variable'.
 Notice that the install path changes to C:\Program Files\Python38.
    * Click Install
    * When the prompt for 'Disable path length limit' appears, click on it to allow longer paths.
  * Check that Python exists in the execution path by searching for 'cmd' and typing 'py -3' in the command window.
 Python should start and display a '>>>' prompt.
 To get out, type 'ctrl-Z' then 'Enter'.